bcgov/MyGovBC-notification-server/docs/_docs/installation.md

   2. deploying a Docker container
   3. deploying to OpenShift

-For small-scale production deployment or for the purpose of evaluation, both source code and docker container will do.
-For large-scale production deployment that requires horizontal scalability, deploying to OpenShift and running on a MongoDB cluster is recommended.
+For small-scale production deployment or for evaluation, both source code and docker container will do.
+For large-scale production deployment that requires horizontal scalability, the recommendation is one of

+* deploying to OpenShift
+* setting up a load banalced app cluster from source code build, backed by mongodb.

 To setup a development environment in order to contribute to *NotifyBC*, installing from source code is preferred.

 ## Deploy Locally from Source Code